-Our worksheet is designed to help you think through co-parenting details big and small, in advance.
-Completing this worksheet ahead of parenting plan discussions with your mediator or attorney can give you the space and time you need to approach co-parenting as thoughtfully as possible.
+Complete this worksheet ahead of parenting plan discussions with your mediator or attorney.
+It’ll give you the space and time you need to approach co-parenting as thoughtfully as possible.

-Looking for more insipration?
+Looking for more inspiration?
 Visit our blog to read the story of Emily and Juan, a couple who divorced but committed to co-parenting their daughter, Clara.
-Eight years after their divorce, it’s not uncommon for them to vacation together, or even with their extended families.
+Eight years after their divorce, it’s not uncommon for them to vacation together or even with their extended families.
 Read how they made it work.